What Is Soil?

 The soils are further divided into eight groups: A-1 to A-7, with an additional group A-8 for peat.
 The suitability of soil is determined according to the group index.

 Group Index (GI) = 0.2a + 0.005ac + 0.01bd

-Soil with a lesser group index is more desirable a soil is for highway construction.
-Hence group index 0 indicates a good subgrade material, whereas group index 20 or more indicates a very poor subgrade material.
+Soil with a lesser group index is more desirable soil for highway construction.
+Hence group index 0 indicates a good subgrade material, whereas group index of 20 or more indicates a very poor subgrade material.